Millchmaedchen/Eatomics/README.md

 ## 4. Troubleshooting

 - On mac, in order to use the plotly functions, e.g., in the volcabo plot, you will have to install Xquartz from https://www.xquartz.org/ and the Cairo package.
-The error message will contain a hint on the missing **Cairo** package.
+The error message will contain a hint on the missing **Cairo bitmap device**.

 ```
 install.packages("Cairo")